tclayton003/Home-Lab/README.md

 # Welcome to my home lab repository!

+*Note: this project is currently on hold in favor of others!*

 In this repo, I'll be recording my home lab journey.
 You can expect to find things like:

 - Setup guides